canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

 1. For ``Name``, enter ``test-notebook``.
 2. Expand the *Custom Notebook* section and for ``image``, select ``kubeflownotebookswg/jupyter-tensorflow-full:v1.7.0``.

 Now, in order to allow our notebook server access to MLflow, we need to enable some special configuration options.
-Scroll down to ``Data Volumes -> Advanced options`` and from the ``Configurations`` drop-down, choose the following options:
+Scroll down to ``Data Volumes -> Advanced options`` and from the ``Configurations`` dropdown, choose the following options:

 1. Allow access to Kubeflow pipelines.
-2. Allow access to Minio.
+2. Allow access to MinIO.
 3. Allow access to MLflow.

 .. note:: Remember we related Kubeflow to MLflow earlier using the resource dispatcher?
 This is why we're seeing the Minio and MLflow options in the dropdown!